lunchboxer/tablestore-simplified/README.md

 #### get()

 Retrieve a row or multiple rows by key, or an entire table by name.
 Returns a single object or an array of objects.
-When requesting a whole table the number of items returned is set by `limit`.
+When requesting a whole table the number of items returned is set by `limit` which defaults to 20.
 A cursor is returned when table is larger than the limit.
+Pass that cursor back in to get the next page of results.

 ```javascript
 const oneUser = await data.get({ table: 'users', key: 'ajJ92HIho-2_' })